 An embedded system is different from an embedded software product.
 Before understanding the differences, it is important to know the structure of the system.

-An embedded system means the comprehensive system of hardware supporting the functionalities of embedded software.
+An embedded system means a comprehensive system of hardware supporting the functionalities of embedded software.
 The components include intricate power supply circuits, various central processing units, serial communication ports, etc.

 In the early phase of designing a device, the structure of the embedded system is planned and decided by the experts.
 The configuration of the system is set, too.
 After that, the development of embedded software begins, from scratch, in a phase-wise manner.